 Not knowing how to speak the language is certainly not a barrier to travel, however to avoid being confused or tongue-tied and to enrich your time in foreign lands, here are a few tips to improve your communication skills with the locals.

 It’s always a good idea to know a few basic words ahead of arriving in another country – even in areas where English is generally widely understood or spoken.
 Knowing how to say words like ‘hello’, ‘goodbye’, ‘thank you’ are obvious, however, other phrases such as ‘where is the toilet’, ‘do you speak English’, ‘please repeat that slowly’ and ‘I’m allergic to…’ are also important.

-Ahead of traveling to your destination, think about whether you have any friends, family or acquaintances who are from that country or have been and can give you some tips on phrases.
-There are also plenty of apps nowadays that can help you with practice and pronounce basic words – Duolingo is a free app that tests your knowledge in a variety of languages such as French and Spanish, while Word Lens immediately translates a foreign word when you hover over it with your smart phone.
+Ahead of traveling to your destination, think about whether you have any friends, family, or acquaintances who are from that country or have been and can give you some tips on phrases.
+There are also plenty of apps nowadays that can help you practice and pronounce basic words – Duolingo is a free app that tests your knowledge in a variety of languages such as French and Spanish.
+At the same time, Word Lens immediately translates a foreign word when you hover over it with your smartphone.

 If you are flying to your destination, some planes’ entertainment systems have language programs, so that you can also learn a few phrases ahead of arriving.

 Just as it’s best to observe how people interact to understand the culture, it’s also a good idea to listen to how people communicate to identify the words and phrases of a country.